 Some parents wonder if getting more than one shot at a time will cause them to interfere with each other, or be too much for their baby's immune system.
 But, rest assured, this is how immunizations are proven to

 Babies put everything they can get their hands on into their mouths.
 They play on the floor.
 They're also sometimes around people who are sick.
 Even the dust they inhale and the food they eat contains antigens.
-Translation: Your baby is exposed to far more antigens on a daily basis than vaccines contain.
+Translation: Your baby is exposed to antigens on a daily basis.

 The possible side effects are the same whether your child has one shot or five.
 Common side effects are minimal and could include: